reisack/CodingameFileGenerator/README.md

 Will generate a `_codingame_output.cs` file on `C:\Dev\codingame-bots` containing all C# code in `C:\Dev\codingame-bots\ocean-of-code` folder.
 Starting with `program.cs` file content.

-## Generate a unique file for your project
+## Generate a unique file for your Visual Studio project
 The best way is to add a **Post-build event command line** *(On project properties, Build Events)*.

 ![image](https://user-images.githubusercontent.com/27150821/185811891-2efcc8af-73ed-4f14-8298-07a2387ca4a7.png)